What to watch for today

 Hospitals might not be the best place to have babies.
 Unlike home births, there’s the risk of over-intervention, such as unnecessary C-sections.

 Our best wishes for a productive day.
-Please send any news, comments, M&M-sized amphibians, and dating tips to on Twitter for updates throughout the day.
+Please send any news, comments, M&M-sized amphibians, and dating tips to email@example.com.
+You can follow us on Twitter for updates throughout the day.